The-going/evlproject/content/core/user-api/thread/_index.md

 inside the API call starting the EVL kthread in this case.
-Most of the notions explained in this document apply to them too, except that there is no system call interface between the EVL core and the kthread. **So nothing can prevent EVL kthreads from calling the main kernel services from the wrong context.**
+Most of the notions explained in this document apply to them too, except that there is no system call interface between the EVL core and the kthread.
+For this reason, unlike EVL threads running in user-space, **nothing prevents EVL kthreads from calling the in-band kernel routines from the wrong context.**

 ### Where do thread devices live?